vnigade/clownfish-3D-models/README.md

 ## Description
 This repository contains scripts to train (fine-tune) individual (edge and cloud), Siminet and EarlyDiscard models on PKU-MMD dataset.
 This code is cloned and modified from the original repository of [3D-ResNets](https://github.com/kenshohara/3D-ResNets-PyTorch).
 Please refer to the original repository for more customization options.

-We thank authors of [3D-ResNets](https://github.com/kenshohara/3D-ResNets-PyTorch) for making their codebase public.
+We thank authors of [3D-ResNets](https://github.com/kenshohara/3D-ResNets-PyTorch) and [Efficient-3DCNNs](https://github.com/okankop/Efficient-3DCNNs) for making their codebase public.

 ## Requirements
 The code is tested with the following software packages.